Administrative law in Singapore: Introduction

 Administrative law in Singapore is a branch of public law that is concerned with the control of governmental powers as exercised through its various administrative agencies.
 It enjoins administrators – ministers, civil servants or public authorities – to act fairly, reasonably and in accordance with the law.

 Administrative law arose as a response to the advent of the administrative state.
 It is a 20th-century product of English administrative law, which Singapore inherited at independence.
 Like the English system, Singapore does not have a separate system of specialist administrative courts as is the case in most civil law jurisdictions.
 Singapore courts are generally conservative in their approach towards administrative law, drawing heavily from English case law in some respects but not engaging in innovative elaboration of the existing heads of judicial review.

-In the light of modernization and the resulting necessity for a more interventionist state, administrative law has an increasingly important role to play in Singapore to ensure that the vulnerable individual has protection and practical remedies against abuse of power by the state.
+In the light of modernisation and the resulting necessity for a more interventionist state, administrative law has an increasingly important role to play in Singapore to ensure that the vulnerable individual has protection and practical remedies against abuse of power by the state.
 This is particularly so in Singapore's hegemonic, Westminster-based form of parliamentary government where the executive dominates the legislative agenda, because the alternate means of political control – holding the executive accountable to the popularly elected legislature – is almost negligible.

 The judiciary thus exists as an independent check on executive power and it fulfils this function through judicial review of administrative action.
 This review jurisdiction of the High Court is to be contrasted with its appellate jurisdiction: the latter is derived from the statutory framework, while judicial review is a power inherent as part of the court's supervisory jurisdiction.
 Both are designed to address different types of wrongs that an administrative decision-maker may commit.

 Judicial review is available as a means of challenging the legality of decisions of all governmental authorities, though it is regarded as a procedure of last resort that should be used only where the individual has no alternative remedy such as a right of appeal.
 If a right of appeal exists, it is more favourable for a person to take advantage of it as the appellate court may substitute its decision for that of the original authority and grant a remedy.
 An appeal may also involve a reconsideration of the merits of the case and not merely its legality, although this depends on the wording of the statute in question.
 On the other hand, when exercising judicial review, the High Court is almost always limited to examining whether public authorities have acted lawfully, and do not evaluate the substantive merits of decisions taken.